awestover/cupgame/conversations.md

 Alek:		n- 99.91
 Alek:		dang
 Alek:		was supposed to be n-100
 Bill:		When is a is small relative to b
 Bill:		we actually win
+[in particular Alek computed that a < b/2 ish then we win]
 Bill:		Also
 Bill:		if k is really big compared to p = a+ b, then I think we also win
 Bill:		Where is there room for improvement?